Lovely, flaky, buttery puff pastry.

 Get half of grated butter and sprinkle over the bottom 2/3 of dough

 Lift the exposed dough at the top and fold it down over half of the butter, then fold the butter-covered bottom half of the dough up over the top.
-You will now have a sandwich of two layers of butter and three of dough .
 Pinch the edges together to seal.

 Turn the dough 90 degrees and roll out again.
 This time fold down 1/3 of the dough and fold up the bottom third to make a neat square.